CycloneDX/sbom-utility/README.md

 The `license` command supports the following subcommands:

 - [list](#list-subcommand) - list or create a summarized report of licenses found in input SBOM.
+  - [list with --summary](#summary-flag) - As full license information can be very large, a summary view is often most useful.
 - [policy](#policy-subcommand) - list user configured license policies by SPDX license ID and/or license family name.

 ##### Format flag